Remod-org/PowerWalk/README.md

   1. Assign `powerwalk.use` permission to player or group.
   2. Walk nearby any power line.
   3. Enter `/pwalk` in chat.
+  4. Climb the set of ladders up the nearby pole.
+  5. Jump onto the platform.
+  6. Walk to the next pole on the platform - you may need to jump onto the next set of ladders and/or to the next platform.
+  7. When done, jump off and die, or climb down the available set of ladders to the ground.

 ## Commands